Direct deposit can be a convenient way to receive funds and can take from mere moments to a few days to go through.

 The Takeaway

-Direct deposits are a convenient, electronic way to receive funds.
+Direct deposits are a convenient, electronic way to receive funds, and this can be instantaneous or take a few days.
 This process is typically used when an employer, government agency, or other third party instructs its financial institution to digitally deposit funds into your spending or savings account on a specific date.

 Direct deposit can make it easier to keep track of your finances, pay bills on time, and avoid negative balances and overdraft fees.